owcat/owcat/README.md

 7-function
 8-modules = random,time,os ; What I learned in current modules

 Yes, this is what I have learned in Python for now.
 As I learn more, I will write it here.
-If anyone reads this, I would like to thank you.Btw ı little learning Kali Linuxç.
+If anyone reads this, I would like to thank you.Btw ı little learning Kali Linux.